andrasq/node-qtimeit/Readme.md

 If set, align the columns and append performance bars relative to the first result.

+### timeit.bench.baselineAvg

+If set, the baseline runtime to which to normalize the relative rankings.
+The default is to normalize to the first benchmark's results.

 ### timeit.fptime( )

 Nanosecond-resolution floating-point timestamp from process.hrtime().
 The